Add page objects to AI spiders#

 You can configure these page object classes to match a specific combination of URL pattern (e.g. a given domain) and output type (e.g. a product), and whenever your spider asks for data of that output type from a matching URL, your page object class will be used for the parsing.

-So, first you need to add number-parser to requirements.txt, ideally with a pinned version, e.g.
+1. Add number-parser to requirements.txt, ideally with a pinned version, e.g.

 requirements.txt#